ashleyhahn-BIA/Data_Projects_TripleTen/README.md

-# Data_Projects_TripleTen
+# Data Projects - TripleTen Portfolio
-Projects I worked on while attending the Business Intelligence Analyst TripleTen Bootcamp!
+Welcome to my data analytics project portfolio!
+Here you will find a collection of projects completed as part of my Business Intelligence Analyst program at TripleTen!

 | Project number | Title | Description |